carthage-college/django-djsapo/README.md

 # django-djsapo
-Early Alerts application for the Center for Student Success
+Early Alert application for community members to voice their concern about another member of the community.